Cognitive Behavioural Therapy (CBT) has proven to be a helpful way to manage anxiety.

 I have CBT exercises, tools and ways of re-thinking your anxiety that can really work!
-We work together to understand your triggers, symptoms and then learn coping techniques and tools to minimize, ignore or make Anxiety go away.
-I want you to sleep better, function better and have more time where you aren’t ruminating about the past or worried about the future.
+We work together to understand your triggers and symptoms, then learn coping techniques and tools to minimize, or make Anxiety go away.

 Types of Anxiety